platformland/electric-book/book/text/silos.md

 ## 2. Foster a culture of sharing

-Shared tools are not enough on their own, and while publishing open-source code is necessary, it is probably not sufficient when it comes to reuseing.
+Shared tools are not enough on their own, and while publishing open-source code is necessary, it is probably not sufficient when it comes to reusing.
 A study of code.gov has recommended that agencies also invest in community management and ensure that the reasons for publishing code are clear to all.[^8]

 The barriers that exist to prevent people from contributing to a project may be cultural rather than because of tooling.[^9] People who may be time poor, or lacking in confidence or permission.
 You will need to work to foster a culture where teams across government think beyond their immediate domain.